New Delhi–Gaya–Howrah main line

-The Howrah–Gaya–Delhi is a railway line connecting and Delhi cutting across Indo-Gangetic Plain and a comparatively small stretch of the line crossing over the Chota Nagpur Plateau.
+The New Delhi–Gaya–Howrah is a railway line connecting New Delhi and Howrah cutting across Indo-Gangetic Plain and a comparatively small stretch of the line crossing over the Chota Nagpur Plateau.
 It covers a distance of 1,451 km across, West Bengal, Jharkhand, Bihar, Uttar Pradesh and Delhi.
 The Grand Chord is a part of this line and as such is referred to by many as Howrah–Delhi line (via Grand Chord).

 Sections

 The 1,451 km long trunk line, amongst the long and busy trunk lines connecting the metros, has been treated in more detail in smaller sections: